praneelrathore/dgraph/wiki/content/deploy/index.md

 Dgraph is a truly distributed graph database - not a master-slave replication of universal dataset.
 It shards by predicate and replicates predicates across the cluster, queries can be run on any node and joins are handled over the distributed data.
-A query is resolved locally for predicates the node stores, and via distributed joins for predicates stored on other nodes.
+A query is resolved locally for predicates that the node stores, and via distributed joins for predicates stored on other nodes.

 For effectively running a Dgraph cluster, it's important to understand how